The history of women and credit cards

 Despite legal advances, many refused to provide women with bank accounts of their own.
 At the beginning of the 20th century, banks remained a masculine domain.

-In response, the First Women’s Bank of Tennessee was created.
-It catered exclusively to female customers.
-To make the experience more hospitable for the feminine clientele, it was staffed with female employees and directors (though the bank’s shareholders were men).
-Although women didn’t have legal protection against unfair lending practices at this point, changing the face of banking was a step in the right direction.
+In response, the First Women’s Bank of Tennessee was created and opened on Oct.
+6, 1919 in Clarksville, Tennessee.
+It catered exclusively to female customers, and on the first day, a total of $20,000 was deposited — equal to nearly $350,000 today.
+The bank was even staffed with female employees and directors (though the shareholders were men).
+Although women didn’t have legal protection against unfair lending practices at this point, changing the faces of banking was a step in the right direction.

 1938: The Fair Labor Standards Act

-Wage inequality started to end in 1938 with the passage of the Fair Labor Standards Act in 1838.
+Wage inequality was improved in 1938 with the passage of the Fair Labor Standards Act.
 Among other provisions, it prevented employers from paying workers different hourly wages because of their sex.

 1958: The first credit card was introduced

-Thanks to credit cards, no longer would a person need to carry large sums of cash or a checkbook, and they could delay payments until they were ready to satisfy the debt, thus leveraging their capital.
+Thanks to credit cards, consumers no longer needed to carry large sums of cash or a checkbook, and they could delay payments until they were ready to satisfy the debt, thus leveraging their capital.
 Credit cards offered users valuable economic freedom.

 “The inequality was just vile,” says Vrinda Gupta, fintech pioneer and Visa alum.
 “Right from the beginning the credit system was truly not designed with women in mind.”